Georgia / Dekalb County

 How are the schools in Tucker, GA?

-Tucker provides quality education options, including well-rated public schools like Tucker High School and easy access to higher education at nearby institutions such as Georgia State University – Perimeter College and Emory University.
-The city also offers private school choices for families seeking alternative education environments.
+Tucker offers quality education options, with public schools like Tucker High School and Brockett Elementary School known for favorable student-to-teacher ratios.
+Families also have access to private schools and several nearby colleges, including Georgia State University - Perimeter College and Emory University.
+The community is committed to educational excellence for all age groups.

 Tucker High School